BobKerns/BobKerns.github.io/pages/do-old-people-understand-tech-of-today.md

 ---
-title: Q: Why is it so hard for old people to understand how incredible the technology of today is?
+title: "Q: Why is it so hard for old people to understand how incredible the technology of today is?"
 date: 2017-09-20
 layout: page
 tags: